AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 If the InterpolationMode is not assigned, the events are interpolated in the default manner, unless the interpolation mode is overridden in the TypeProperty or the SdsStream.
-For more information on overriding the interpolation mode on a specific type property see SdsTypeProperty_.
+For more information on overriding the interpolation mode on a specific type property see [SdsTypeProperty](#sdstypeproperty).
 For more information on overriding the interpolation mode for a specific stream see [Sds Streams](xref:sdsStreams).

 Extrapolation